-- The earth is warming and will continue to do so, leading to a catastrophic melting of the polar ice caps, Greenland and other glaciers, which will inundate coastal areas and islands throughout the world. - This warming is caused by increases in atmospheric CO2 from the burning of fossil fuels in electric power generation, in transportation, and directly for residential, commercial and industrial heating applications. - Doomsday is inevitable unless fossil fuels are replaced by renewable energy: wind, solar, biomass, hydro, OTEC, and wave energy; and, perhaps, nuclear.
+- The earth is warming and will continue to do so, leading to a catastrophic melting of the polar ice caps, Greenland and glaciers, which will inundate coastal areas and islands throughout the world. - This warming is caused by increases in atmospheric CO2 from the burning of fossil fuels directly, in electric power generation and in transportation. - Doomsday is inevitable unless fossil fuels are replaced by renewable energy: wind, solar, biomass, hydro, OTEC, and wave energy; and, perhaps, nuclear.